 4. What is the time length of the summer hosting?

-The hosting program is for 4-5 weeks during the summer (typically between mid-June and mid-July).
+The hosting program is for 4-5 weeks during the Winter (typically between mid-December and mid-January).

 5. If I cannot Host a Child, Can I still help?